adambard/learnxinyminutes-docs/php.html.markdown

  * Classes
  */

-//Classes are defined with the class keyword
+// Classes are defined with the class keyword

 class MyClass {
     const MY_CONST = 'value'; // A constant